Summer Palace

 No analysis available

-I looked for surfboard storage, board storage, or surf storage references.
-The remarks mention nearby surf access and beach proximity, but do not describe any surfboard storage facility in the building.
+I looked for surfboard storage references, including shared board storage or surf storage.
+The remarks mention nearby surf spots and beach access, but no storage facility for boards.

 No analysis available